-FSG has continued to evolve its operating model to support AIB's objective to reduce its NPEs to more normalised European banking norms, whilst continuing to support its customers through the restructuring lifecycle.
-It has a proven track record of significantly reducing NPEs through customer engagement and restructuring activities, as well as NPE portfolio sales.
-The NPEs decreased from approximately ε 31 billion in 2013 to ε 2.1 billion (3.3 per cent. of gross loans to customers), with legacy NPEs at ε 0.2 billion (0.3 per cent. of gross loans to customers) as of 30 June 2023.
+FSG has continued to evolve its standalone operating model to support AIB's objective to reduce its NPEs to more normalised European banking norms, whilst continuing to support its customers through the restructuring lifecycle.
+It has a proven track record in delivery of significant NPE reduction, with NPEs reduced from c. €31 billion in 2013 to €2.4 billion (4.2 per cent. of total gross loans to customers) as of 30 June 2022 via customer engagement and restructuring activities, supplemented by NPE portfolio sales.

-For further detail regarding AIB's forbearance solutions and loans subject to forbearance solutions, see the Risk Management Section of the 2022 Annual Report, as incorporated by reference herein.
+For further detail regarding AIB's forbearance solutions and loans subject to forbearance solutions, see the Risk Management Section of the 2021 Annual Report, as incorporated by reference herein.